2024 Southport stabbings: Imprisonment

 Since his conviction in January 2025, Rudakubana has been imprisoned at the high-security Category A prison HMP Belmarsh in London to serve his sentence.
 Rudakubana has been held in a form of segregation or isolation unit; the Prison Officers' Association suggested that such segregation would protect him against reprisal attacks from other inmates due to his violence against children.

-On 26 January, claims were shared on X that Rudakubana had been attacked in his cell at Strangeways prison in Manchester by two inmates.
-The Ministry of Justice clarified that Rudakubana was imprisoned at Belmarsh, and had not been attacked.
+On 26 January 2025, claims were shared on X that Rudakubana had been attacked in his cell at Strangeways prison in Manchester by two inmates.
+The Ministry of Justice (MoJ) clarified that Rudakubana was imprisoned at Belmarsh, and had not been attacked.

-On 8 May 2025, Rudakubana is alleged to have attacked a prison officer.
-It was reported that Rudakubana had boiled water using a kettle in his cell and threw it over the officer through a hatch in his cell door.
+On 8 May 2025, Rudakubana is alleged to have attacked a prison officer by throwing boiling water over them through the hatch in his cell door.
 The officer was taken to hospital as a precautionary measure and was discharged on the same day.
 It was reported that Rudakubana's supervision was downgraded in the weeks before the attack.
 Following this incident, Rudakubana's privileges were reduced to the "minimum legal entitlements", which significantly reduced the amount of time he could be out of his cell and his access to amenities.

-Reports of the incident came around a month after another high-profile prisoner, Hashem Abedi, seriously injured four prison officers in an attack at HMP Frankland using boiling oil and homemade weapons.
-Rudakubana's alleged attack remains under investigation as of 31 May, and a probe was launched into how the incident was able to take place.
+In July 2026, Rudakubana was moved to Broadmoor Hospital, a high-security psychiatric hospital in Berkshire.
+The MoJ stated that he had been assessed under the Mental Health Act and will remain at Broadmoor until he is deemed fit to return to prison.
+Later that month, Rudakubana was charged with four offences: two counts of assaulting an emergency worker, one of attempted grievous bodily harm, and one of unauthorised possession of an offensive weapon in prison.